Garrett96/docusite/README.md

 Sign into [Vercel](https://vercel.com) with your GitHub account.
 Add vercel permissions to your repo & then deploy.
 <br>

+go to the `custom.css` to change the colors at the top if you want.

 ## Legal

 - **DocuSite**: Licensed under the MIT License.